mesosphere/cd-demo/README.md

 ### Demonstrating Multi-tenancy

 To demonstrate how you can install multiple Jenkins instances side by side on DC/OS, simply give your Jenkins instances unique names using the `--name` argument and run the demo as follows.
-Note that if you only have one public slave, you will not be able to deploy applications from multiple pipelines (each application requires port 80).
+Note that if you only have one public agent, you will not be able to deploy applications from multiple pipelines (each application requires port 80).

 1. Create one instance: